SeaHuyty/python-exercise/README.md

 - 📦 Data Structures (Lists, Tuples, Sets, Dictionaries)
 - 🎯 Problem Solving & Algorithms

+## Get Started

+For a comprehensive guide to each exercise and its objectives, please refer to the [EXERCISE.md](EXERCISE.md) file.

 ## Contributing

 Feel free to fork this repo, add your own exercises, and submit pull requests.
 Sharing knowledge helps everyone grow!